 The Grade I-listed Holburne Museum offers its own glorious gardens, not to mention the extensive collection of 18th Century British portraiture.
 Say your vows in the Brownsword Picture Gallery surrounded by pieces of art steeped in history.
 Definitely a unique experience!

-The railway arch venue of Kachette definitely takes unusual to the next level!
+The railway arch venue of Kachette definitely takes unusual wedding ideas to the next level!
 It used to be the ticket office of Shoreditch Station and has since been transformed into a vintage gem, with exposed brick walls and industrial features.
 Have a rustic wedding…but with a charming twist!